okfde/offenerhaushalt.de/README.md

 Simply create a new file in `_budget`.
 Look at the other files already existing to see which fields are needed.

-Currently it gets its Data from the OffenerHaushalt 2.0 [SpenDB-Instance](http://db.offenerhaushalt.de).
+It gets its Data from the new [OpenSpending](http://openspending.org).
-This will be replaced over time by using [OpenSpending Next](http://next.openspending.org).